Modern Foreign Languages

 The assessment milestones for each phase have been carefully mapped out and further broken down for each year group.
 This means that knowledge and skills in modern foreign languages are progressive and build year on year.

-Our staff use pre and post-learning assessment to systematically assess what the children know as the topic progresses and inform their future planning.
+Our staff use a range of tools including quizzes, observations, discussions with pupils to systematically assess what the children understand as the topic progresses and inform their future planning against the National Curriculum objectives.
 These assessments then inform summative assessment judgments for each topic.